From France comes a call for Trump's America to return Lady Liberty. Here's why it won't happen

 But a war that erupted in 1870 between France and German states led by Prussia diverted the energies of the monument's designer, French sculptor Frédéric-Auguste Bartholdi.

-The gift also took time to be funded, with a decision taken that the French would pay for the statue and Americans would cover the costs of its pedestal.
+The gift also took time to be funded, with a decision made that the French would pay for the statue and Americans would cover the costs of its pedestal.

-Transported in 350 pieces from France, the statue was officially unveiled Oct.
+Transported in 350 pieces from France, the statue was officially unveiled on Oct.
 28, 1886.

 No. French-U.S. relations would have to drop off a cliff before Glucksmann found support from French President Emmanuel Macron's government.